 Additionally, both liberal and conservative social movements are demanding Citizens’ Assemblies as a powerful way to bypass broken electoral politics.
 Prominent examples include the global climate movement Extinction Rebellion, and the largely rural, conservative Yellow Vest protest in France.

-For example, in 2013, NASA sought citizen input on an issue of profound importance to it’s public mission: planetary defense.
+In 2013, NASA sought citizen input on an issue of profound importance to it’s public mission: planetary defense.
 They wanted to figure out how to detect potentially hazardous asteroids and protect the Earth from them.
 Participants were provided with much of the same technical information that NASA’s administrators and program managers use.
 They dove into the details of civil defense, kinetic impactors, nuclear blast deflection, gravity tractors, and more.

-For example, in 2019 America In One Room brought together 526 everyday Americans from all walks of life.
+In 2019, America In One Room brought together 526 everyday Americans from all walks of life.
 Over the course of three full days, this group engaged in civil and nuanced discussion on critical issues facing the US – immigration, foreign policy, taxes, the economy, healthcare, and climate change.

 This gathering demonstrated the benefits of giving people time, space, and information to deepen their understanding of each other and the core issues facing Americans today.
 Importantly, extreme proposals on the right typically lost support from Republicans and extreme proposals on the left typically lost support from Democrats.
 After intense dialogue across divisions, 95% of participants agreed with the statement “I learned a lot about people very different from me – about what they and their lives are like”.